eProsima/all-docs/CONTRIBUTING.md

 * [Opening an issue](#opening-an-issue).
 * [Submitting a pull request](#submitting-a-pull-request).

-Furthermore, this document also provide the contributor with a [Project structure](#project-structure) definition, and with a [Style guide](#style-guide) to ease the writing process.
+Furthermore, this document also provide the contributor with a [Style guide](#style-guide) to ease the writing process.

 ## Opening an issue